 Sometimes in life, as in travels, we really don’t know what to expect when encountering other cultures, countries, and continents.
-Some things come as a pleasant surprise, and other things, no so much.
-You can imagine my bible-belt cultural shock when I found out about how the Finlandese love their saunas.
-In fact, the Finlandia sauna is a huge part of the Finnish culture.
-On average, a Fin will actually have their own sauna inside their home.
+Some things come as a pleasant surprise, and other things, not so much.
+You can imagine my bible-belt cultural shock when I found out about how Finn’s love their saunas.
+In fact, the sauna is a huge part of the Finnish culture.
+On average, a Finn will actually have a sauna inside their home.
 They use it as a way to relax with friends and family, as a way of socializing and they see it as a necessity for everyone instead of a luxury like we do here in the USA.
 After several visits to Finland and other Scandinavian countries, I have to come to see it and experience it quite differently than I did when I wrote this piece about my cultural shock of the sauna Finlandese!
-Read on for a funny take on my first Finnische Sauna!
+Read on for a funny take on my first Finnish Sauna!

 Now to the beginning of the story!

-Prior to leaving for Finland, I heard something about a “sauna experience” for my upcoming trip.
+Prior to leaving for Finland, I heard something about a “sauna experience” for my upcoming trip entitled “Sauna Finlandese“!

 Sauna Finlandese – Deeply Ingrained in the culture